 A minor can be charged with underage DUI whether or not the legal level is reached.
 A BAC of .02% or greater qualifies a minor to be punished under a DUI section with more severe penalties.
 A minor can also be prosecuted under the drugged driving section.
 An experienced underage DUI defense attorney in Chester County or Delaware County can help fight to prevent the most penalties.

 Since the legal drinking age in Pennsylvania is 21, there are two different categories of penalties for underage DUI offenders.
 One category is for juvenile offenders 17 and under, and the other category is for adult offenders 18-20 years old.
 The penalties an underage DUI offender faces if convicted include the following:

 Adult Underage DUI: 18 – 20 years old

 Second or subsequent offense:

 These punishments are in addition to any other offenses involving illegal consumption, purchase or possession of alcohol.
 In addition, in cases involving BAC levels over .02%, a minor may still be prosecuted under a more severe subsection, which would include more jail and stiffer fines.

 If you or your child is over 18, he or she may qualify for the Pennsylvania Accelerated Disposition Program.
-Find information on the ARD Program in Chester County and the ARD Program in Delaware County.
 Any defendant who successfully completes ARD is entitled to have his or her record expunged.
 Your West Chester DUI attorney will be able to help you determine what the best outcome can be.